Become a Tennis Coach

 2. Facility Tennis Coach

 • A facility coach works for a private or public tennis facility, either full or part-time.
 Certification is highly recommended.
-One can pursue certification through USTA Coaching, the Professional Tennis Registry or the Racquets Sports Professionals Association.
-These certifications require training and testing.
+One can pursue certification through USTA Coaching.
+This certification requires training and testing.
 Instantly earning the trust and respect of clubs, schools, players, and recreational centers nationwide.

 3. School Tennis Coach (Middle/High School)